step three- alter your furniture

 If you are wanting a two tone kitchen, these instructions are for you!
 Since paint is one of the cheapest ways to add personality, I think this is a fun, inexpensive option (especially if you have the paint already).

 With a free faucet option, it might need some cleaning up.
-Mine had some major build-up, so I put it in the sink with Lime-away and it is now looking much better!
+Due to some major build-up mine definitely needed some attention, so I put it in the sink with Lime-away and it is now looking much better!

 The next accessory to add is the stove burners and oven door.
 Wood circles work nicely for burners.
 I used chalk paint for the burners ($1 wood circles from Michael’s) and for the oven door.
 Note, in hind sight I should have used more sturdy circles.
 The ones I used were super thin and warped.
 I suggest thicker ones like this (only $3 each)

 To classy up the cabinets, I decided to add some trim.
-Michael’s has some great craft trim options.
-I spent $5 on trim and added it to the door and sides.
+My trim is from Michael’s since they have some great craft trim options.
+I spent $5 on trim and decided to add it to the door and also on the sides.

 I used the miter box and saw I had on hand, but if you are doing a small project like this, Michael’s had a great option for $5! (here’s an option from Amazon)

-I used a beaded trim on the sides.
-I love how classy it looks!
+I used a beaded trim on the sides and I love how classy it looks!
 I adhered all of the trim with liquid nails.
-These details really added some charm and character and where you can let your personality shine through!
+As a result, these details really add some charm and character and are a great place where you can let your personality shine through!

 Next step- start assembling your accessories that you have been collecting!
 We installed the faucet and put in hinges so that the over door opens like an oven.